TomerFi/aioswitcher/docs/source/contributing.rst

 Testing
 ^^^^^^^

-Testing is performed with `Pytest, Full-featured Python testing tool`_.
+Testing is performed with `Pytest Full-featured Python testing tool`_.
 The various test-cases is in ``tests``.

 For automated local tests, use Tox_.